Tag: hope

 Another can help you heal from the damage of bad history (including abuse), but they cannot replace someone else.

-Perhaps today ought to be the day we in our calendar to remember, mourn, celebrate, reflect, upon the lives of others and how they touched us.
+Perhaps today ought to be the day we in our calendar to remember, mourn, celebrate, reflect, upon the lives of and how they touched us.
 If you’re reading this, you are likely a believer in Jesus Christ.
 As such, we who believe also call Jesus the Redeemer.
-We can take solace, hope, and joy in that.
+We can take solace, hope, and in that.
 Jesus can redeem both the joys and pains in regard to those who have touched our lives.

 May it be so.